Vancouver Oral Cancer Screening

 We are pleased to offer our patients quick and painless Oral Cancer Screening.
 An important and perhaps life-saving procedure, the screen is used to detect squamous cell carcinoma of the oral cavity and pharynx.
 This kind of cancer causes thousands of deaths per year, but a proper diagnosis can only be made if a patient allows for a proper examination at an early stage; studies have shown that an early diagnosis is necessary for proper treatment of the onset of the disease.
-The Oral Cancer Screen, a thorough procedure, allows for an examination of the mouth and oral cavity that only takes a few minutes but that can detect these cancers at an early, and curable, stage.
+The Vancouver Oral Cancer Screening, a thorough procedure, allows for an examination of the mouth and oral cavity that only takes a few minutes but that can detect these cancers at an early, and curable, stage.

 The VELscope Exam